ShahinaShanu/FoodDeliveryProject/README.md

 # FoodDeliveryProject
-This is my responsive website for food delivery project.
+###This is my responsive website template for food delivery project.
-Please contribute to my open source project.